-- 2.1 Describe different national models for public and/or private provision of health services and their impact on the health of the population and individuals. - 2.2 Give examples of how globalization and trade including trade agreements affect availability of public health services and commodities such as patented or essential medicines. - 2.3 Promote the function/intention of the SDGs and identify health-related objectives, including: - 1.
-Reduce child mortality - 2.
-Improve maternal health - 3.
-Eradicate extreme poverty and hunger - 4.
-Combat HIV/AIDS, malaria, tuberculosis and other diseases - 2.4 Critically comment on policies with respect to impact on health equity and social justice.
+2.1 Promote the function/intention of the SDGs and identify health-related objectives, including: 1.
+Reduce child mortality; 2.
+Improve maternal health; 3.
+Eradicate extreme poverty and hunger; 4.
+Combat HIV/AIDS, malaria, tuberculosis and other diseases.

+2.2 Critically comment on policies with respect to impact on health equity and social justice.